 PERSONAL PROTECTIVE EQUIPMENT

-Our state of the art sterilization implements biological monitoring and chemical indicators to meet three critical variables of time, temperature, and steam.
+Our state of the art sterilization center implements biological monitoring and chemical indicators to meet three critical variables of time, temperature, and steam.
 This evaluates the sterilization ability of the autoclave directly through the killing of resistant organisms.